310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% bubble Madara hidden %}
 “Yep.
 In fact, even I started to find it weird how much travelling I’ve had to do, so I did some proper research…”

-“It seems like Rei-san is in the same boat as me—We’ve been made to travel far away from Japan, with all the strings the Tenshouin Zaibatsu have been pulling.”
+“It seems like Rei-san is in the same boat as me—We’ve been made to travel far away from Japan, with aaall the strings the Tenshouin Zaibatsu have been pulling.”

-“… I should’ve noticed how unnatural this was much earlier.
+“…I should’ve noticed how unnatural this was much earlier.
 There’s no way a religious group native only to its land could have so many connections overseas.”

-“But I guess I was in the wrong too — I think I must’ve felt like Kanata-san’s family was far too large…”
+“But I guess I was in the wrong, too—I think I must’ve felt like Kanata-san’s family was far too large…”

 “I’ve known them from a young age, after all… so I must’ve subconsciously thought to myself that together, they’re an invincible entity.”

-“I got scared and overestimated their power… So pathetic — even though I’ve grown so tall, and became so strong by now…”
+“I got scared and overestimated their power… So pathetic—even though I’ve grown so tall, and became so strong by now…”

 “If I had just taken it seriously and challenged them without hesitation, maybe I could’ve made everything turn out differently.”